-However you saw it, it was undeniably shaped by your cultural, economic, and social background.
-Because of this, you might have a pretty narrow view of what love is and the complexity of love might be something you haven’t considered much.
+However you see it, it was undeniably shaped by your cultural, economic, and social background.
+Because of this, you might have a narrow view of what love is.
+Have you ever considered its complexity?

 This is just one example of how your conditioning stops you from seeing the complexity of things in the world.
 Things are constantly changing, but we tend to see the world as fixed.
 Our cultural background and belief systems underpin how we see everything around us.

 To understand an evolving world, you need to be able to change your perspective.
 If you don’t harmonize yourself with the continuous changes of life, you won’t see things as they are.

 If you want to look at life truthfully, learn to free yourself of grand theories and instead attempt to explain things in totality.
 This is hard since many people consider themselves part of an ideology or religion and we tend to force situations into our narrow worldview.

 So how can we fix our worldview?
 Watch your mind almost like you are watching it from the outside.
 Then you’ll be able to fully understand how conditioning can limit how you view the world around you.
 Soon you’ll be able to understand your relationship with the world and be able to understand the complex and evolving problems in the world.

 Lesson 2: Happiness comes and goes, so stop looking for lasting happiness and enjoy it when you have it.

 Everyone wants happiness in this life.
 For many people being happy is the whole point of living.
 You might want to achieve it through finding love or having a fulfilling career.
 The problem is, it’s really difficult to find lasting happiness.